PhyPiDAQ/PhyPiDAQ/docs/DevelopersGuide.md

 # Structure of the PhyPiDAQ package

+As stated in the package summary, *PhyPiDAQ project* aims at  providing high-school and garduate students easy and transparent access to state-of-the-art measurement technology and data acquisition tools.
+Therefore, the components of the *PhyPiDAQ* package are not primarily meant as a stand-alone program, but rather serve as a base or framewort to encourage own developments.
-The structure of the code is deliberately kept very minimalistic and simple, owing to the pedagogical nature of the project.
+Owing to this pedagogical goal, the structure of the code is deliberately kept very minimalistic and simple.
 Sensors are supported by wrapper classes with a unique and simple interface; using these classes to configure and read out a sensor follows a very straight-forward scheme, illustrated here for a sensor named *SENSOR*:

 ```
 ### PhyPiDAQ example script